AnormalDog/Minesweeper/README.md

 0 0 0
 (also works in a single row everything)
 # ERROR CODES

-1 = was used a invalid number of arguments (only is needed one argument, the mf name)
+1 = command passed not found
 2 = error opening the file